- Center for Robert Penn Warren Studies

 - Fall placement: March 31

 For internship placements students locate themselves, deadlines and application procedures will vary.
-Students should follow the organization's requirements specifically an contact the organizations if they have questions about its process.
+Students should follow the organization's requirements specifically and contact the organization if they have questions about its process.

 What classes could help prepare me to complete an internship successfully?

-Many classes can help prepare you to participate in a workplace environment as you will in your internship.
-This list includes classes in the English Department that have assisted previous interns, specifically in completing their on-the-job writing and their assignments for ENG 369:
+Many classes can help prepare you to participate in a workplace environment, as you will in your internship.
+This list includes classes in the English Department that have assisted previous interns, specifically in completing on-the-job writing and their assignments for ENG 369: